Actipro/WPF-Controls/Documentation/topics/shell/shell-objects-framework/custom-shell-objects.md

 ---
 # Custom Shell Objects

 The built-in Windows shell functionality can be customized/extended.
-Or in other cases, completely custom shell objects and services can be written to support non-Windows shells (i.e. a remote file system in a FTP client).
+Or in other cases, completely custom shell objects and services can be written to support non-Windows shells (i.e., a remote file system in a FTP client).

 ## Customizing the Windows Shell